What do I have to do?

 The Revalidation cycle is every 5 years.
 All those revalidated in the first cycle will be due for Revalidation 5 years from their revalidated date.

-All doctors are required to continue to engage with the annual appraisal processes.
+All doctors are required to engage with the annual appraisal processes.
 This is a contractual obligation.

 Irrespective of whether you are due for revalidation, the appraisal format is exactly the same as for every other year and the process is as described in What do I have to do for my appraisal this year? - the only additional consideration is for your Quality Improvement Activities (QIA) submission.